doctrine/migrations/README.markdown

      == Writing migration file to "migration.sql" ==

-Now if you have a look at migration.sql you will see the would be executed SQL outputted in a nice format:
+Now if you have a look at the _migration.sql_ file you will see the would be executed SQL outputted in a nice format:

     # Doctrine Migration File Generated on 2010-03-23 15:03:56
     # Migrating from 0 to 20100323140330